Onsomujosh/AirBnB_clone/README.md

 In this initial step, we are going to build a console which will be a foundation for future projects such as HTML, CSS, Front end integration etc

-Description of the commandline interpreter
+Description of the console
 ==================================================================================

 The console is the interface we'll build to help us interact with backend functions.
-The interpreter uses the cmd class which helps us interact in both interactive and non-interactive modes.

 The console will help us manage the following objects in our project.